AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/development/checkout.md

 A "[!DNL flash sale]" is a promotional strategy where a merchant offers a discount for customers who purchase items within a short time frame.

-Consider the following use use:
+Consider the following use case:

 Describe LCBO's flash sale and inventory check use case